hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_deployment.html.markdown

 * `family` - (Optional) If the service has different generations of hardware, for the same SKU, then that can be captured here.
 Changing this forces a new resource to be created.

 * `capacity` - (Optional) Tokens-per-Minute (TPM).
-Unit of this value is thousands of Token-per-Minute.
-Default value is `1` which indicates limitation is `1000` tokens per minute.
-If the SKU supports scale out/in then the capacity integer should be included.
-If scale out/in is not possible for the resource this may be omitted.
-Changing this forces a new resource to be created.
+The unit of measure for this field is in the thousands of Tokens-per-Minute.
+Defaults to `1` which means that the limitation is `1000` tokens per minute.
+If the resources SKU supports scale in/out then the capacity field should be included in the resources configuration.
+If the scale in/out is not supported by the resources SKU then this field can be safely omitted.
+Changing this field forces a new resource to be created.

 ## Attributes Reference